cosmos/cosmos-sdk/CONTRIBUTING.md

   - For core developers working within the `cosmos-sdk` repo, follow branch name conventions to ensure a clear ownership of branches: `{moniker}/{issue#}-branch-name`.
   - See [Branching Model](#branching-model-and-release) for more details.
-- Please make sure to run `make format` before every commit - the easiest way to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).
+- Be sure to run `make format` before every commit.
+The easiest way to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).
-  Additionally please ensure that your code is lint compliant by running `make lint-fix`.
+  Additionally, be sure that your code is lint compliant by running `make lint-fix`.
   A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.
 - Follow the [CODING GUIDELINES](CODING_GUIDELINES.md), which defines criteria for designing and coding a software.